sudosays/hydra/README.md

-# Pneuma: A blogging frontend for Hugo
+# Hydra: A command-line manager for Hugo

-The aim of pneuma is to keep it simple and clean, but still provide a slick blogging experience.
+The aim of hydra is to keep it simple and clean, but still provide a slick blogging experience.

 ## Roadmap